Sinamhd9/Computer-vision-projects/README.md

 # Computer-vision-projects

-In this repository I am sharing my **codes** for some projects and assignemnts of **the graduate level courses (Intro to computer vision, deep learning and computer vision)** I took during my PhD.
+In this repository I am sharing my **codes** for some projects and assignments of **the graduate level courses (Intro to computer vision, deep learning and computer vision)** I took during my PhD.

 I hope you find it useful! :-)